Digital-Ecosystems/edc-ionos-samples/Nextcloud/file-transfer-between-2-nextcloud/README.md

-#File transfer between two different clouds
+# File transfer between two different clouds

-This example shows how to exchange a data file between two EDC's using two different Nextcloud's: Nextcloud.
+This example shows how to exchange a data file between two EDC's using two different Nextcloud's instances.

 The consumer will use the Nextcloud and the provider will use Nextcloud.

-It is based on [this](https://github.com/eclipse-edc/Samples/blob/main/transfer/transfer-05-file-transfer-cloud/README.md) EDC example and it will execute the connector locally.
+It is based on EDC example and it will execute the connector locally.

 ## Requirements